metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 This version has only been tested with FLAC and mp3 files.
 It does work with m4a files, but Picard does not write all m4a tags (see further notes for iTunes users at the end of the "works and parts tab" section).
 "Classical Extras" populates tags and hidden variables in Picard with information from the MusicBrainz database about the recording, artists and work(s), and of any containing works, passing up through multiple work-part levels until the top is reached.
 The "Options" page (Options->Options->Plugins->Classical Extras) allows the user to determine how hidden variables are written to file tags, as well as a variety of other options.

 This plugin is particularly designed to assist with tagging of classical music so that player or library manager software, which can display multiple work levels, different artist types and custom tags, can have access to these details.
-It has two main components - "Extra Artists" and "Work Parts" - which can be used independently or together.
-"Work Parts" will take at least as many seconds to process as there are works to look up (owing to MB throttling) so users who only want the extra artist information and the tag-mapping feature, but not the work details, may turn it off (e.g. perhaps for 'popular' music).
+It has two main components - "Artists" and "Works and parts" - which can be used independently or together.
+"Works and parts" will take at least as many seconds to process as there are works to look up (owing to MusicBrainz  throttling) so users who only want the extra artist information and the tag-mapping feature, but not the work details, may turn it off (e.g. perhaps for 'popular' music).
+There are also two tabs - "Genres etc." and "Tag mapping" which may be used provided either "Artists" or "Works and parts" (or both) are run.
+Finally, an "Advanced" tab contains additional options.

 Hidden metadata variables produced by this plugin are (mostly) prefixed with "\_cwp\_" or  "\_cea\_" depending on which component of the plugin created them.
 Full details of these variables are given in a later section.
 Tags are output depending on the choices specified by the user in the Options Page.
 Defaults are provided for these tags which can be added to / modified / deleted according to user requirements.